2021. A new year, a fresh Muse of the Month short fiction contest, and the winners picked by a well known writer. So, start writing?

 Hello!
 This is the 6th year of the Muse of the Month short fiction contest.
 In these years, this contest has given a fillip to the careers of many emerging Indian writers.
 If you’re looking to test your mettle, have your fiction reviewed by a noted author and be published with the best, read on!

 This writing contest is elegantly simple: Women’s Web gives you a writing cue each month, picked by an eminent author, from their own work.
 5 winning stories for the month are chosen for publishing.
 (What’s more, the noted author who picks the cue for the month would also be helping us review and choose the winners, quite an honour for you indeed, if your work is selected!)

 All the winning stories become eligible to be chosen from, for our year end eBook, which is released at the Orange Flower Awards.

-The cue is from her latest book More Things in Heaven and Earth.
+The cue is from her book In Search of Heer.

 ~ Write your own story (fiction) incorporating this cue.
 The material should be previously unpublished elsewhere.
 (Copyright stays with you).